govau/content-guide/_accessibility-inclusivity/wcag.md

 Create a transcript that tells the same story and presents the same information as the prerecorded content.

-If there was a production script, this can be a good starting point.
+A production script can be a good starting point.

 ##### Captions --- prerecorded video

 [WCAG criteria 1.2.2 (Level A)](https://www.w3.org/WAI/WCAG20/quickref/#qr-media-equiv-captions){:rel="external"}

 Accurate captions must be provided.
-Don't rely on auto-captioning options
+Don't rely on auto-captioning options.

-##### Audio description or media alternative ---- prerecorded audio
+##### Audio description or media alternative --- prerecorded audio

 [WCAG criteria 1.2.3 (Level A)](https://www.w3.org/WAI/WCAG20/quickref/#qr-media-equiv-av-only-alt){:rel="external"}

-At level A, a transcript is a sufficient alternative, however at level AA audio description must also be provided.
+At level A, a transcript is a sufficient alternative.
+At level AA audio description must also be provided.

 ##### Audio description --- prerecorded video